regeneration-team-3/Project-Team-3/README.md

 **Visualization Tools:** Microsoft Power BI

 **Packages:** pandas, numpy, sklearn, matplotlib, seaborn,

+## Dataset Overview (PowerBI)

 ## Data Cleaning

 We needed to clean it up so that it was usable for our model.
-I made the following changes and created the following variables:
+We made the following changes and created the following variables: